johnwargo/random-errors-11ty/src/posts/2021/2021-01-27-firebase-hosting-google-domains.md

 ---
-  layout: post
+tag: post
 title: Google Domains "Record Already in Use"
-  tags: [Firebase, Google Domains]
 categories: [Web Hosting]
-  comments: true
+date: 2021-01-27
 ---

 I'm working a lot lately in Firebase and when trying to setup Firebase Hosting for one of my domains, Firebase showed me the following dialog: